Chester city walls: Recreational use

 Improvements in transport in the 19th and 20th centuries have resulted in further alterations to the walls.
 Until the early 19th century the only bridge over the Dee had been the Old Dee Bridge immediately to the south of Bridgegate.
 In the 1820s Grosvenor Bridge was built, passing through the walls at the southwest corner.
 In 1846 the Chester and Holyhead Railway was built, cutting the walls and passing through arches under the northwest corner.
 By the 1930s road traffic had increased and was causing severe congestion in the middle of the city, particularly at Chester Cross.
 A new road was created to the south of the centre of the city, breaching the east wall to the west of the Amphitheatre.
 Newgate was built to allow the traffic to pass and to take the walkway over the road; this opened in 1938.
-Following the Second World War traffic increased further and in the 1960s the Inner Ring Road was built to take traffic from Grosvenor Bridge to the west of the city centre.
+Following the Second World War traffic increased further and in the 1960s the Inner Ring Road was built to take traffic from Grosvenor Bridge to the west of the city centre, causing a substantial breach in the walls.
 Where it breached the north wall a concrete footbridge, named St Martin's Gate, was built and opened in 1966.